Theory

 Schematic 3

-From a mis-scaled score to a better score
+From a mis-scaled score to a calibrated score

 Calibration changes the score that the estimator averages.

-Before calibration good ranking, wrong scale raw score ideal fit After calibration closer to the outcome scale calibrated score ideal fit Better efficiency mean-calibrated score
+Before calibration good ranking, wrong scale raw score ideal fit After calibration closer to the outcome scale calibrated score ideal fit Precision gain mean-calibrated score

 Flexible Learning

-Better prediction can help, but small labeled samples still limit how much complexity is worth using.
+More flexible scores can help, but the labeled sample limits how much complexity is useful.

 Use flexibility when it helps